-9 Searching in #LancsBox
+10 Searching in #LancsBox

-Throughout the tool, #LancsBox offers powerful searches at different levels of corpus annotation using i) simple searches, ii) wildcard searches, iii) smart searches and iv) regex searches.
+Throughout the tool, #LancsBox offers powerful searches at different levels of corpus annotation using i) simple searches, ii) wildcard searches, iii) smart searches, iv) regex searches and v) batch searches.

-1. Simple searches are literal searches for a particular word (new) or phrase (New York Times).
-Simple searches are case insensitive; this means that new, New, NEW, NeW etc. will return the same set of results.
+- 1. Simple searches are literal searches for a particular word (new) or phrase (New York Times).
+Simple searches are case insensitive; this means that new, New, NEW, NeW etc. will return the same set of results. - 2.
+Wildcard searches are searches including one of three special characters , <, > and =.